systemcarl/weblog/articles/devlogs/blank/content-template.md

 there is still some room to explore different content configuration structures to suit needs other than my own.

+### It Always Comes Back to Marketing
+My motivation for building this personal website comes down to (shameless)
+    self-promotion.
+I could instead post my articles to an established
+    platform, simply to put the core information (the matter-of-fact tips and guides) out there.
+But that doesn't really capture [my mission] to create an identity and brand
+    that other people in the community can relate to and follow.

+As I've mentioned, I also have a goal to reuse my application code for others' websites
+    or blogs.
+I found it helpful to determine the purpose of the content design, not just the
+    subject matter (me).
+It occurred to me that, in the same way I am promoting myself,
+    any content driven application is trying to market something.
+So, to generalize the design of my template effectively,
+    the goal is to make a marketing template that is tailored specifically for personal profiles.

+Reflecting on the purpose of each design element from this marketing
+    perspective
+helped to simplify and clarify the intended effect towards the overall design.
+Each content element has a role to play in establishing identity, credibility, or
+    connection with the audience.
+For example, an avatar image and logo both serve to establish visual identity.
+Therefore, the presentation of the avatar element should emphasize this
+    function,
+making it prominent and visually distinct from the rest of the content.
+The end result is a cohesive design where my cartooned face could easily be
+    swapped out for a brand logo without disrupting the design integrity.

 ### Personal Preferences
 To make the content design as easy to use as possible, all of the content configurations are optional.